-The purpose of the dissertation process is to give the Ph.D.
-Candidate an authentic experience in performing and reporting research which leads to generating new knowledge.
-For the Ph.D. in Engineering Physics, the general areas of research will be Spacecraft Engineering, Space Physics and Upper Atmospheric Physics.
-The dissertation process begins with a preliminary search of the scientific & engineering literature around certain possible research topics.
-Then, in conjunction with the dissertation advisor (DA), a specific topic is chosen.
+The purpose of the dissertation process is to give the Ph.D. candidate an authentic experience in performing and reporting research which leads to generating new knowledge.
+For the Ph.D. in Engineering Physics, the general areas of research will be Spacecraft Engineering, Space Physics, and Upper-Atmospheric Physics.
+The dissertation process begins with a preliminary search of the scientific and engineering literature around certain possible research topics.
+Then, in conjunction with the Dissertation Advisor (DA), a specific topic is chosen.
 The candidate then writes a Prospectus (a research proposal) which is presented and discussed with the full Dissertation Committee (DC).
-Once all comments and suggestions are addressed, the candidate begins to work full-time on a) a more specific literature search; b) formulation of tools for simulations, experimentation or analysis required; c) informally discuss progress on the research with the DA and the DC; and d) when completed, writes up the work in clear, technical English prose.
+Once all comments and suggestions are addressed, the candidate begins to work full time on a more specific literature search, formulation of tools for simulations, experimentation or analysis required, informally discuss progress on the research with the DA and the DC, and when completed, writes up the work in clear, technical English prose.
 The dissertation is then presented verbally in an advertised, public seminar, followed by a more thorough examination and defense with the DA and the DC.
 It is the expectation of the Ph.D.
 Program that each dissertation will lead to one or more peer-reviewed journal articles or proceedings papers.